adonix-org/postrise/README.md

 ##

 It may also be useful to subscribe to events for a specific database.
-In that case, implement the [DatabaseListener](src/main/java/org/adonix/postrise/DatabaseListener.java) interface and add that object to the server.
-Events to that object will be dispatched _after_ all `DatasourceListener` subscribers have been notified.
+In that case, implement the [`DatabaseListener`](src/main/java/org/adonix/postrise/DatabaseListener.java) interface and add that object to the server with `addListener(DatabaseListener)`.
+Events to that object will be dispatched _after_ all [`DataSourceListener`](src/main/java/org/adonix/postrise/DataSourceListener.java) subscribers have been notified.

 ##